 What are the key aims of the programme?

-To equip frontline health professionals with the knowledge and skills to be competent and confidently educate, support and empower patients approaching the end of life, along with their families, carers and health professionals.
+- Knowledge and skills to be competent and confidently educate, support and empower patients approaching the end of life, along with those important to them, carers and health professionals.

-To be part of a work team, which is able to identify those approaching the end of life and co-ordinate their care effectively, liaising with other professionals to provide seamless care.
+- Able to identify those approaching the end of life and co-ordinate their care effectively, liaising with other professionals and teams to provide seamless care.

-To have the confidence and knowledge to cascade their learning to those working with them
+- Confidence and knowledge to cascade learning to those working with them

 What will I study?